eao197/procyy/README.md

 detect the current platform and the presence of `pipe2` call.

 The procyy library has the similar `PROCYY_HAS_PIPE2` macro, but if it is not definied explicitly then procyy tries to detect the platform.
-It it is Linux or FreeBSD 10 or above then `PROCYY_HAS_PIPE2` will be automatically defined to 1 and `pipe2` call will be used in the constructor of `procyy::pipe_t` class.
+If it is Linux or FreeBSD 10 or above then `PROCYY_HAS_PIPE2` will be automatically defined to 1 and `pipe2` call will be used in the constructor of `procyy::pipe_t` class.